 Your lifestyle can affect how severe your hay fever symptoms are.

-A recent report, based on a survey of more than 2,000 people with hay fever, found that lifestyle factors, such as stress and exercise, can have a major impact on hay fever.
-The report offers the following tips to stop the sneezing.
+A 2010 report (PDF, 6.67Mb), based on a survey of more than 2,000 people with hay fever, found that lifestyle factors, such as stress and exercise, can have a major impact on hay fever.
+Follow these tips to stop the sneezing.

 1. Calm down